 The story picks up one week after the events of Dickens’s A Christmas Carol.
 Ebenezer Scrooge is celebrating New Year’s Eve at his nephew Fred’s house, ready to embark on his new life as a gregarious, generous, family man.
 However, it soon becomes clear that his transition will be more difficult than predicted on Christmas Day.
 At the New Year’s Eve party, Scrooge meets a doctor who requests to interview him about his experience with the spirits, an interview that leads to others in positions of power doubting Scrooge’s mental faculties.
 And when Scrooge returns home from the party, a threatening note awaits him from men whose lives he ruined in his past and who will not let him be forgiven so easily.
 As these forces converge around Scrooge, he also awkwardly learns to rejoin society and form positive relationships with his fellow man – and women.
 The Cratchits navigate their change of fortunes as Scrooge finally does his best to provide for them, with the eldest daughter, Martha, in particular struggling to navigate her life in service as the prospects of the rest of her family threaten to leave her behind.
 Bob Cratchit must also help Scrooge navigate the change to a more charitable business model and manage the emerging threats to Scrooge and the firm.

-This book is currently a Second Rounder in the Launchpad Prose Competition.
+This book was Top 100 in the 2022 Launchpad Prose Competition.

 I am also seeking reading and production opportunities for a completed play.
 Contact me for more information.